hugaba/Face_recognition/README.md

 dataset: contain pictures to test the program (some faces registered in database)

+static/saved_pics: temporary file where the analaysed pics are stored  for the analysis

 templates: contain html templates

 functions.py: python functions used to analyse images or write into database